 Sri Lanka presidential hopeful vows probe into Easter blasts

-Gotabaya Rajapaksa told an election rally Sunday that the commission would be set up on a request made by Cardinal Malcolm Ranjith, a top leader of the Roman Catholic Church in Sri Lanka.
-Ranjith has previously called for an independent and transparent commission to investigate the attack blamed on Islamic extremists.
+Gotabaya Rajapaksa has said the commission would be set up on a request made by Cardinal Malcolm Ranjith, a top leader of the Roman Catholic Church in Sri Lanka.
+Ranjith has previously called for an independent and transparent commission to investigate the attack, which was blamed on Islamic extremists.

 Rajapaksa, a powerful defense official in the government of his brother, former President Mahinda Rajapaksa, is a favorite to win the Nov.
 16 election, in which national security has become the focal point.